dreisicht/renderrob/Readme.md

 ### Render output

-- If you want to render a still, you can either leave the start and end frame empty.
-If you want to render a specific frame as a still, enter a number in the start frame field, but leave the end frame empty.
+- If you want to render a still, enter a frame number.
-- For rendering an animation enter both start and end frame.
+- For rendering an animation enter both start and end frame, or leave the start and end frame empty.
 - If read only is enabled, a new folder with a new version number is created and used as render output.
 - The Folder and frame name consists of `filename-camera-Scene-viewlayer-quality-version`
 - Empty folders of failed renders get cleaned up.